Need some gluten-free breakfasts, lunches, or dinner ideas? Try one of these easy gluten-free recipes for kids.

 Just use a mix of gluten-free flour and cornstarch for the coating, and be sure the condiments are gluten-free too.

 Got a bake sale coming up?
 Make a treat all the kids can enjoy – even those with a gluten allergy.

-These chocolate chip cookies are so good, nobody will suspect they’re made with gluten-free flour.
+These chocolate chip, gluten-free cookies are so good, nobody will suspect they’re made with gluten-free flour.

 And thanks to the almond meal, they’re wonderfully tender to boot!

 Load them up with chocolate, and they’ll be gone in a flash.

 These cupcakes taste as if they came from a bakery, but they’re 100% homemade.

 Fluffy, moist, and light, these gluten-free cupcakes are a dream come true.